MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - install code command on path using command palette
 - testing: search configure tests on command palette and choose pytest or unittest library.
 We can run a single test of a Class rather than whole tests.
 - zenmode: it is distraction-free mode, it hides menus etc. Search toggle zen mode on Command Palette.
+- vscode-pdf
+- Error Lens: To highlight errors more

+- Some Mac Programs to increase efficiency:

+    - Flycut: A clipboard program, free, and provides the history of Clipboard.

+    - Bitwarden and authy: SOme authentication tools.

+    - Homebrew:

+    - Rectangle: Free windows manager.

 62) subprocess module is enabling us to run external commands.
 Useful in scripts for web servers.